syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ### Multi Sorting

-SfDataGrid allows you to sort the data against more than one columns by setting the SfDataGrid.AllowMultiSort property to true.
+**SfDataGrid** allows you to sort the data against more than one columns by setting the **SfDataGrid.AllowMultiSort** property to true.
 The number of columns by which the data can be sorted is unlimited.
-To apply sorting for multiple columns, tap the desired column headers after setting the SfDataGrid.AllowMultiSort property.
+To apply sorting for multiple columns, tap the desired column headers after setting the **SfDataGrid.AllowMultiSort** property.

-The following code example shows how to enable multi-sorting in SfDataGrid.
+The following code example shows how to enable multi-sorting in **SfDataGrid**.

 {% highlight c# %}

 dataGrid.AllowMultiSort = true;

 {% endhighlight %}